20 US Colleges that Are Great for International Students

 Many students would love to study in Hawaii, and surely international students would be no different.
 There are over 1,000 international students who decide to study at Hawaii Pacific University.
-This school offers renewable partial tuition waivers to students from other countries that could be worth $2,000-$10,000 a year.
+These students may qualify for merit scholarships, and tuition can be waived for exchange students from HPU-affiliated schools.

 12. University of Tulsa